 On paper, a dedicated IP may sound better.
 You may think that with a dedicated IP, you don't have to worry about someone else's poor marketing habits negatively effecting you.
 But while that assumption was true years ago, this isn’t nearly as valid today.
-These days, a shared IP—offered by an email service provider like Infusionsoft by Keap works well for many small businesses.
+These days, a shared IP—offered by an email service provider like Keap works well for many small businesses.
 Here's a look at why a shared IP can be a better choice.

 Spam prevention has evolved

 Many years ago, systems administrators who manage inbound email servers became smart about preventing spam.
 They realized that it’s relatively easy for spammers to simply burn an IP address with spam, then move to a different IP address and resume their illicit activities through that.
 And once that IP was blacklisted, they would move to another.
 Rinse and repeat.